fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 7.0.0 =
+* [Changed] Changed the permalink behavior for the vehicles post type to ignore any prefix by setting `with_front` to false.
+This means sites can have blogs at site.com/blog and vehicles at site.com/inventory instead of site.com/blog/inventory.

 = 6.1.1 =
 * [Fixed] Fixes multiple bugs in the way we redirect requests for vehicles that no longer exist in inventory (instead of returning a 404 error)